jazzbox35/MeTTa_Chess_Tutorial/README.md

 Notes:
 - API base is `/api` (set in `frontend/lib/constants.ts`), with rewrites defined in `frontend/next.config.mjs`.
-- Reset Atomspace button clears the shared `Atomspace_state` and alerts “Atomspace successfully reset.”
-User's browser retains all atomspace related state information.
+- User's browser retains all atomspace related state information.
 MettaWamJam is called using the /metta_stateless transaction and does not retain state.